Chart Color Schemes

 Berserker is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Berserker, as evaluated at the latest Census, consisted of 80.8% houses and 19.1% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+Dwelling structure in Berserker, as evaluated at the latest Census, consisted of 80.8% houses and 19.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 88.5% houses and 11.5% other dwellings.
-Home ownership in Berserker stood at 25.3%, with the remaining dwellings either mortgaged (31.4%) or rented (43.3%).
-The median monthly mortgage repayment in Berserker was $1,116, which is lower than Non-Metro Qld's average of $1,517.
-The median weekly rent figure for Berserker was recorded at $260, compared to Non-Metro Qld's $300.
-Nationally, Berserker's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+Home ownership in Berserker was at 25.3%, with the remainder of dwellings either mortgaged (31.4%) or rented (43.3%).
+The median monthly mortgage repayment in the area was $1,116, below Non-Metro Qld's average of $1,517 and the national average of $1,863.
+The median weekly rent figure was recorded at $260, compared to Non-Metro Qld's $300 and the national figure of $375.

 Frequently Asked Questions - Housing